-Coronavirus cancellations: Auckland Arts Festival, Warbirds over Wanaka and school camps all affected
+Coronavirus cancellations: NZ Festival of the Arts, Warbirds over Wanaka and school camps all affected

-From the Auckland Arts Festival to school camps, a slew of public events nationwide have been cancelled amidst the coronavirus outbreak.
+From New Zealand Festival of the Arts to a school camp, a slew of public events nationwide have been cancelled amidst the coronavirus outbreak.

-The New Zealand Festival of the Arts was the latest in a string of cancellations, axing its last three performances on Sunday.
+The New Zealand Festival of the Arts, held in Wellington, was the latest in a string of cancellations, axing its last three performances on Sunday.

 The Slapstick, Strasbourg 1518 and Dimanche performances were all canned "due to the rapidly changing situation around Covid-19 and public events in Wellington", a statement said.